CesareIsHere/easy_auto_form/README.md

 -->

 A widget that generates a form based on a given entity.
-The `AutoForm` widget is designed to work with any entity that is represented as a `Map<String, dynamic>`.
+The `EasyAutoForm` widget is designed to work with any entity that is represented as a `Map<String, dynamic>`.
 This means that it can be used with a wide variety of data types, including but not limited to:

 - User profiles
 - Product listings
 - Blog posts
 - Contact information
 - Survey responses
-The `AutoForm` widget will generate input fields for each key in the entity map, and will automatically determine the appropriate input type based on the value type.
+  The `EasyAutoForm` widget will generate input fields for each key in the entity map, and will automatically determine the appropriate input type based on the value type.

 ## Features

 - Supports a variety of entity types, including user profiles, product listings, blog posts, contact information, and survey responses.
 - Includes options to ignore specific fields, override input decoration for different data types, and handle form submission and cancellation.

 ## Getting started